-Shannon joined the Chordoma Foundation at the end of 2014, and was pleased to take on the Patient Services Manager role officially in spring of 2015.
-Shannon has been in the fields of social work and education for over 15 years, and earned her Master of Social Work at the University of North Carolina at Chapel Hill in 2003.
-She has worked for a number of public and private social service organizations, and spent time in private practice providing mental health services to children, adults, and families.
+Shannon joined the Chordoma Foundation at the end of 2014.
+Shannon has been in the fields of social work and education for more than 15 years and has a Master of Social Work from the University of North Carolina at Chapel Hill.
+She has worked for a number of public and private social service organizations and spent time in private practice providing mental health services to children, adults, and families.
 Shannon is passionate about helping patients get the best possible care, educating the medical community about chordoma, and providing ways for the patient community to come together to support one another.

 email: email@example.com | ext: 114

 Sara joined the Chordoma Foundation as a science writer in 2020, becoming our Head of Engagement in 2021.
 She brings more than a decade of science communications expertise, most recently at Mayo Clinic, as well as an award-winning track record of audience engagement across digital platforms.
 At the Foundation, Sara serves as a bridge between the snowballing scientific progress and the members of our community who stand to benefit and whose support and participation make this progress possible.
 She holds a Master of Public Health degree from the University of Wisconsin.

 Ask Sara about: Newsletter, website, social media, hosting a fundraiser